 Viktor Andrievski (Ukraine)

 Dr. Andrievski provides policy advice on agricultural sector development, regulatory reform agenda, food security parameters harmonization to international requirements and anti -corruption measures to the governments of Ukraine, Georgia and Moldova.
-He has participated in development of the Black Sea basin agri-markets focusing on commodity management, financing trade and investment issues, E-trade platforms development and integration and implementation of the Quality Control Systems.
-He participates in development of standards harmonized to EC for grain, livestock, data bases, e-registers, legislation drafting for bio-energy implementation in Ukraine, as well as in development of electronic registers, pre and post harvest Financing Systems development for SMEs.
+He has participated in development of the Black Sea basin agro industrial markets focusing on commodity management, financing trade and investment issues, E-trade platforms development and integration and implementation of the Quality Control Systems.
+He participates in development of standards harmonized to EC for grain, livestock, data bases, e-registers, legislation drafting for bio-energy implementation in Ukraine, as well as in development of electronic registers, pre and post-harvest Financing Systems development for SMEs.
 He also participates in the new policy and legislation drafting in Ukraine in the area of agriculture and rural development, including sustainable land, water and ecosystem management issues in the view of the EU pre-accession requirements.

 Ken Anderson, BSB